GENERAL ELECTION: NOVEMBER 5, 2024

 Can I deliver or drop off someone else’s vote-by mail ballot, like a family member’s?

 • If you drop off someone else’s ballot, you become a “bearer.”
 A bearer is a person who transports a completed vote-by-mail ballot for someone else.
-Bearers are limited to three ballots per election generally or five if they are members of the ballots of from family members in the same household.
+Bearers are limited to three ballots per election generally or five if the ballots are from family members in the same household.
 Any additional ballots will be discarded and not counted.
 The bearer must sign the bearer portion of the outer envelope of the ballot in the presence of the voter when taking custody of the ballot.
 Bearers are only permitted to deliver other people’s ballots to the county board of elections, secure ballot drop boxes and USPS mailboxes (subject to the same deadlines as the voters themselves).
 When delivering a ballot in person to the county, the bearer must show ID and sign the county’s Bearer Book.

 Are there reasons my vote-by-mail ballot could be rejected?